Date of Birth: 4/8/1940

-Investment Rating: 6.5
+Investment Rating: 7.5

-John Havlicek spent his entire career with the Celtics, totaling eight NBA championships and 13 All-Star selections and setting many team records.
+John Havlicek spent his entire career with the Celtics, totaling eight NBA championships and 13 All-Star selections and setting many franchise records.
 The all-time leader in points for the Boston Celtics, Havlicek's number 17 was retired by the team and he was later added to the Basketball Hall of Fame.

-More oddball than true card set and quite rare, the actual release date for 1969 NBAP Members is not certain, but the general consensus is that it started releasing around 1969 or 1970 and was possibly issued over several years.
-The early John Havlicek card is part of a 20-card set and the cards themselves vary in size by the player.
-Featuring a very generic look, especially given the airbrushed jerseys, the cards are little more than a light blue border and black-and-white photo with a small text area for the name.
+More oddball than true card set and quite rare, the exact release date for 1969 NBAP Members is not certain, but the general consensus is that it started releasing around 1969 or 1970 and was possibly issued over several years.
+This early John Havlicek card is part of a 20-card set and the cards themselves vary in size by the player.
+With a very generic look, especially given the airbrushed jerseys, the cards are little more than a light blue border and black-and-white photo with a small text area for the name.
 It is believed that the cards may have been made from basketball shoe boxes.